 We advise new clients to go through a "testing" phase to get to know the team better.
 This means sending in a number of different requests to figure out your assigned designers’ skills, strengths, and style.
 If you only want to work with a certain designer, please mention his name in the brief or ask to be assigned to your account.
 The same applies if / when you're not satisfied with a certain collaboration 👉🏻 we can always reassign another designer to your account and start from scratch.

 🚨 Don’t Expect Perfection on the First Draft.
 There’s a reason it’s called “a first draft” 👉🏻 it’s the starting point.
 The first step on the path to a finished piece.
 This is where your feedback and revisions are crucial.

 Avoid generalized feedback.
 Unfortunately, there is nothing very constructive about “make it pop.”
 What, exactly does that mean?
 And what precisely is a “wow factor?”

 Make sure you frame your feedback and describe precisely what it applies to (is it color, layout, content design, usability, etc.).
 Tools like Loom help a lot here, allowing you to record very contextual feedback directly on your screen.

 Speak your mind, but stay concise.
 Use terms that are specific, not ambiguous.
 Keep everything connected back to your context.
 For example, "I worry it won’t engage our core audience” is far more useful than “make it pop”.

 5. Build a relationship with your assigned designer

 Having a good relationship with your designer/s improves the workflow, creating an atmosphere of trust and collaboration.
-This means both sides must be responsive, communicative and respectful, playing his part in everyday's workflow.
+This means both sides must be responsive, communicative, and respectful, playing their part in everyday workflow.

 🚨 Ready to submit your first request?
 Pick the right plan for you here.